Henry Francis Blanford

 His interest in meteorology grew after his appointment as professor of science at the Presidency College from 1862 to 1874.
 In 1864, cyclones hit eastern India, killing 70,000 and damaging the port of Calcutta.
 Blanford co-wrote a report on the subject and was subsequently appointed secretary of the commission created to establish a system of storm warnings to protect Calcutta's harbour.
 Blanford was appointed Imperial Meteorological Reporter and placed in charge of the Bengal Province Meteorological Department, which covered Calcutta, in 1867.
 The regionalised nature of these local organisations was soon found to be a problem, and in 1875, the India Meteorological Department was founded, with Blanford in charge.
 The department would gather data across the country, analyse and disseminate information.
 He initiated publication of the department's scientific results (Report of the Meteorological Reporter) and made long-term weather forecasts using the link between the nature of snow in the Himalayas and rainfall in the rest of India.
 Using this method, he was able to predict a deficient monsoon in 1885.
 Blanford's prediction of drought was noticed by the Australian meteorologist Charles Todd and when another drought occurred in 1888, he realised that there was a synchrony in the events.
 This was examined later by Gilbert Walker who recognised the global scale of weather phenomena.

 He was elected a Fellow of the Geological Society in 1862, Fellow of the Royal Society in 1880 and was a president of the Asiatic Society of Bengal in 1884–85.

-On 20 June 1867, Henry married Charlotte Mackenzie, daughter of George Ferguson Cockburn of the Bengal civil service and granddaughter of Lord Justice Cockburn.
+On 20 June 1867, Blanford married Charlotte Mackenzie, daughter of George Ferguson Cockburn of the Bengal civil service and granddaughter of Lord Justice Cockburn.
 They had three daughters and a son.
 Poor health forced him to return to England and he died of cancer at Folkestone, Kent in 1893.
 He was buried in a family vault on the western side of Highgate Cemetery.